Vashon News

 |

-Partly cloudy skies during the morning hours will give way to cloudy skies with light rain and snow developing in the afternoon.
-High 36F.
-Winds SE at 5 to 10 mph.
-Chance of precip 40%.
+A shower or two around the area in the morning, then partly cloudy in the afternoon.
+High around 40F.
+Winds SSE at 5 to 10 mph.
+Chance of rain 30%.

 Extended Forcast and more Current Weather Conditions on the New Weather Page